sshiv012/futurefarmnow/ffn-nextjs-app/README.md

 # FutureFarmNow - Next.js Application

-A modern web application for agricultural data analysis and visualization, providing farmers and researchers with powerful tools to analyze soil properties, NDVI data, and generate comprehensive reports.
+A comprehensive geospatial data processing and visualization platform that combines California farmland vector data with satellite soil salinity data through an interactive web interface.
+Built with modern web technologies to provide farmers and researchers with powerful tools for agricultural analysis and decision-making.

 ## 🚀 **Quick Start**